WEB BROWSER COLOR MANAGEMENT TUTORIAL

 Does this sound familiar?

-What the cave man actually did was strip our embedded file of its profile, and/or he Applied-Assumed-Assigned his own working space to our file — then he takes a sledgehammer and beats our color up into his closed workflow (and he is probably working on an uncalibrated monitor to boot).
+What the cave man actually did was strip our embedded file of its profile, and/or he Applied-Assumed-Assigned his own default profile — then he takes a sledgehammer and beats our color up into his closed workflow (and he is probably working on an uncalibrated monitor and unprofiled printer to boot).

-If our monitor is profiled correctly, and our RGB .tif .jpg is tagged with an embedded profile, Safari, iPhoto, Preview and Photoshop will display it correctly, and it will print correctly as long as the printer Honors the source embedded profile and Converts it to a good target printer profile.
+If our monitor is profiled correctly, and our RGB .tif .jpg is tagged with an embedded profile, color-managed programs like Safari, iPhoto, Preview and Photoshop will display it correctly, and it will print correctly as long as the printer uses the embedded profile and Converts it to a good target printer profile.

 Everything else the "color expert" blames on our "bad file" is nonsense (except if the file has over-saturated, out-of-gamut colors or tones that the printer inks technology can't reproduce on the chosen paper).